Billing and payments: How well do you know your customers?

 Within these chapters, the report explores the views of sector leaders on the relationship between customers and technology, and the role digital platforms can play now and in the future to support better customer engagement through the billing and payment journey.

-Further insight into the research, including the appetite for innovation in payments and the opportunities to better support customers, particularly those with vulnerabilities, will be explored in the second instalment of this report, to be published in Autumn 2022.
+Further insight into the research, including the appetite for innovation in payments and the opportunities to better support customers, particularly those with vulnerabilities, is explored in the second instalment of this report, titled Billing and payments: Are you doing enough to support your customers?

 To see the full report, download it for free simply by filling in the form to the side of the page.